On a new version of the SoundPrint app - I no longer see a history of my submissions - how do I retreive them?

 (5) Complain to the venue manager to suggest they incorporate more sound-absorption features in their interior design.

-How to take a proper SoundCheck noise measurement?
-Check out this video here for demonstration
+Yes, check out this video here for demonstration

 What do the blank black pins on the Search Map mean?

 The Search Map represents a select number of the venues (although not all) that have been measured in your area.
 The default setting is 1 mile, so be sure to expand the default radius mile in your filter (upper left corner of the screen) if needed.
 The blank black pins represent venues that have not been measured.
 These do not represent all the venues that have not been measured, but rather serve as an incentive and reminder request to users to make submissions.

 The best way to search for venues to submit is to begin first with the SoundCheck function by measuring the venue and then select (or enter in the search box) the venue name and press submit.
 See above video for how to take a SoundCheck.

 What type of venues can be measured through the app?